offen/website/homepage/content/articles/0210-offen-protocol.md

 must_read: True
 bottom_cta: cookie

-# Say Hi to the Offen Protocol
+# Introducing the Offen Protocol

 The most unique feature Offen has to offer is the ability of users to discover their data and manage it in a "self-service" fashion.
 This might seem like a highly unique feature at first glance, it's also a requirement mandated by GDPR for everyone that collects data.
 The “rights of the data subject” are defined as: